 There will be work to develop and cost a transition plan to be able to discuss funding with Scottish Government, and new 'business as usual' costs which will not be covered by transition funding.
 The new legislation may allow increased flexibility and reduced cost from appeals, but this is not yet certain and opposition is being voiced by influential parties.
 If savings elements of the new Bill are dropped, but new powers still added, costs may rise.
 Even if all savings are secured these may take some years to accrue (depending on Scottish Government choices on implementation).

-In short, this year we will be preparing for change, whether or not it actually enters a formal and funded transition period to fully implement new powers.
+In short, this year's budget and operating plan allows us to be preparing for change, whether or not we actually enter a formal and funded transition period to fully implement new powers.

 INTRODUCTION TO THE OPERATING PLAN